chcg/JumpList/readme.txt

-don't forget to check out settings (main menu -> plugins -> nppjumplist).
+Don't forget to check out settings (main menu -> plugins -> nppjumplist).
+If you already had Notepad++ pinned, you'll have to unpin old icon and pin the new one.

 -----------------------------------------------------------------------------------------
 changelog
 -----------------------------------------------------------------------------------------
+2011-01-22
+version 1.2.1
+- fixed bug: custom recent list's item may open wrong file if npp was closed.
+- fixed bug: crash/freeze on npp exit.

 2011-01-08
 version 1.2.0
 - added icons in jump list.